Jacob-Hoff-man/django-ecommerce/README.md

 The frontend react files were turned into static assets, and then merged into the django server, for optimization and security purposes.

-##### Backend:
+#### Backend:
 The backend utilizes various packages for it's design:
 - django - used as the web framework for the backend.
-- `django-admin startproject` - command used to generate boiler plate code for the backend Django application.
+- `django-admin startproject` - command used to generate boiler plate code for the backend django application.
 Subsequently, `python manage.py startapp ecommerce` was run to create the main app for the web application's backend.
 - djangorestframework - used to build the REST API in the backend in a more simplified, flexible manner.
 - django-cors-headers - adds cross-origin resource sharing headers to responses, which basically allows addresses to access the API based on the header.
 - Pillow - used for handling images in the backend database/models.